 The course is the final semester of a four-semester honors sequence.
 Preparation and defense of senior honors thesis.

 Thorough examination of a selected contemporary psychological area.
 Different topics are offered each semester; descriptions are available at registration.
-Writing proficiency within this discipline is required for a passing grade in this course.
+Writing proficiency is required for a passing grade in this course.
+A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
 Offered each semester and in the summer session.
 May be repeated for a maximum of 6 hours.

 Supervised experience and training in teaching, course administration, etc., as additional preparation for students planning to pursue graduate study in psychology.